stephcole/Project-Wiki/Setting-up-the-Project.md

 [[_TOC_]]

+Welcome to the Python Live Project!
+You will need to complete these steps prior to the Sprint Planning session.
+Please read the steps below carefully.

 # 1. Cloning the Project:
 - To start, you're going to need to clone the project onto your own computer.
     - In Azure DevOps, navigate into "Repos" and then into "Files"